nhoclahola/BasicAuthServletJSP/README.md

 ```

 ## How to run
-Alternatively, you can open employee-system-api as a project in IDE (such as Intellij, Eclipse, etc.) and build dependencies there, then start at Tomcat Server.
+Alternatively, you can open as a project in IDE (such as Intellij, Eclipse, Spring Tool Suite, etc.) and build dependencies there, then start at Tomcat Server.
 Or you can follow the steps below:
 ### Build the Project
 1. Clone the repository:
 ```bash